Labradorescence, Adularescence and Schiller Effect Unveiled.

 Image Source: https://commons.wikimedia.org/wiki/File:Moonston.jpg

-Understanding the Schiller Effect in Stones.
+1) Understanding the Schiller Effect in Stones

 The Schiller effect is a shimmering light display seen in some gemstones.
 It results from light reflecting off tiny inclusions within the stone.
 These inclusions can be flat plate-like minerals or tiny cavities arranged in layers.
 The spellbinding Schiller effect adds a unique, seductive quality to the gems.

-The Science Behind the Schiller Effect: Optical Phenomena in Gemstones
+1.a) The Science Behind the Schiller Effect: Optical Phenomena in Gemstones

 The refraction of light within the interiors of the gemstone synthesizes the schiller effect.
 Multiple layers of feldspar belonging to different genera populate the gem’s interior.
 What you have here is a misaligned mineral sundae.
 The Diverse feldspars bring a ragtag of refractive indices into the gemstone.
 Consequently, light rays bend at different angles while passing through these various mineral layers.